Biden: Putin's suspension of US arms treaty 'big mistake'

 “It's a big mistake,” Biden said.

-The president's comments came as he was wrapping up a whirlwind, four-day visit to Poland and Ukraine with talks with leaders from the Bucharest Nine, a collection of nations in the most eastern parts of the NATO alliance that came together in response to Putin's 2014 annexation of Crimea from Ukraine.
+The president's comments came as he wrapped up a whirlwind, four-day visit to Poland and Ukraine with talks with leaders from the Bucharest Nine, a collection of nations in the most eastern parts of the NATO alliance that came together in response to Putin's 2014 annexation of Crimea from Ukraine.
+He departed Poland Wednesday evening to return to Washington ahead of Friday's anniversary of the war's breakout.

-As the war in Ukraine drags on, the Bucharest Nine countries’ anxieties have remained heightened.
-Many worry Putin could move to take military action against them next if he’s successful in Ukraine.
+The Bucharest Nine countries' anxieties have remained heightened as the Ukraine war drags on, with many worrying that Putin could move to take military action against them next if he's successful in Ukraine.
 The alliance includes Bulgaria, the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania and Slovakia.

 “You're the frontlines of our collective defense,” Biden said Wednesday of the group.
 “And you know, better than anyone, what's at stake in this conflict?
 Not just for Ukraine, but for the freedom of democracies throughout Europe and around the world.”